 There is an ongoing debate about the degree to which aerosol transmission causes infection.
 It is accepted in medical science that it does happen, and particularly in closed-door settings, such as homes, offices, etc. This raises the possibility of air conditioning systems being a source of transmission.
 The means of circulating the virus via air conditioning occurs by virus particles being breathed out by an infected person and then blowing those infectious particles back out in the same room or even another room several floors away.

-However, medical experts and researchers acknowledge that there has been very limited research delving into the role of HVAC systems in the spread of the novel coronavirus.
+However, medical experts and researchers acknowledge that there has been very limited research delving into the role of HVAC systems, air conditioners, and the spread of COVID-19.

 “There is nothing inherently wrong about air conditioning; it’s just when it’s done poorly that it’s a problem,” says Joseph Allen, assistant professor of exposure assessment science at the Harvard T.H.
 Chan School of Public Health.